nonblocking/mashroom/README.md

     (basically you just need to implement a startup function and provide some metadata)
   * Automatic registration of SPAs (**Remote Apps**) on remote servers or Kubernetes clusters (this allows independent life cycles and teams per SPA)
-  * Create static pages with registered SPAs (Apps) as building blocks
+  * Create static pages with registered SPAs (Portal Apps) as building blocks
-  * Support for **dynamic cockpits** where Apps are loaded (and unloaded) based on some user interaction or search results
+  * Support for **dynamic cockpits** where Portal Apps are loaded (and unloaded) based on some user interaction or search results
-  * Support for **composite Apps** which can use any registered SPA as building blocks (which again can serve as building blocks for other composite Apps)
+  * Support for **Composite Apps** which can use any registered SPA as building blocks (which again can serve as building blocks for other composite Apps)
   * Each App receives a config object which can be different per instance and a number of JavaScript services (e.g. to connect to the message bus or to load other Apps)
-  * Support for **hybrid rendering** for both the Portal pages and SPAs (If an SPA supports server-side rendering the initial HTML can be incorporated into the initial HTML page.
+  * Support for **Hybrid Rendering** for both the Portal pages and SPAs (If an SPA supports server-side rendering the initial HTML can be incorporated into the initial HTML page.
 Navigating to another page dynamically replaces the SPAs in the content area via client side rendering)
-  * The App config can be edited via Admin Toolbar or a custom Editor App which again is just a plain SPA
+  * The Portal App config can be edited via Admin Toolbar or a custom Editor App which again is just a plain SPA
   * Client-side message bus for inter-app communication which can be extended to server-side messaging (to communicate with Apps in other browsers or even in 3rd party systems)
   * Arbitrary (custom) layouts for pages